Finding the Right Debt Settlement Company for Your Financial Needs

 You can pick the good guys from the bad guys by asking 14 important questions.
 Those questions and the answers you want to hear are detailed in our special report The Truth About Debt Settlement: 14 Questions to Ask and Answer.

-What Makes the Good Debt Settlement Companies Different?
+What Makes the Best Debt Settlement Companies Different?

 - Excellent turnaround time.
-Although it is quite rare, some debt settlement cases can take up to 3-5 years to come to a close.
-The best settlement companies have a track record of getting the job done in a timely manner because they have established firm relationships with the major financial institutions.
-A company that does not have these connections may take much longer to bring about the settlement offer.
+Although it is quite rare, some debt settlement companies can take up to 3-5 years to come to a close.
+The best settlement companies have a track record of getting the job done in a timely manner because they have established firm relationships with the major financial institutions which help to expedite settlement negotiations.
+A debt settlement company that does not have these connections may take much longer to bring about the settlement offer.

 - No “add-on” fees.
-Some debt settlement companies try to get around the law by charging administrative fees, signing fees, consultation fees and various other excuses to get money from you.
+Some debt settlement companies try to get around the debt relief laws established after the Great Recession by charging administrative fees, signing fees, consultation fees and various other excuses to siphon extra money from you.
 The best debt settlement companies, such as New Era, charge only a settlement fee, which you do not pay until your debt is settled.

 - End-to-end service.
 Some “debt settlement” companies you may talk with are really only sales groups who will sell or pass your account off to a different company to handle your settlement.
-This means your financial data is being passed around and the sales person has no control over – or interest in – how your debt is settled.
-Look for a company such as New Era who will handle your program from beginning to end.
+This means your financial data is being passed around and the salesperson has no control over – or interest in – how your debt is settled.
+Look for a debt settlement company such as New Era who will handle your program from beginning to end with an experienced team of debt specialists.

 - Experienced financial team.
-With the crash of the sub-prime mortgage industry, many new debt settlement companies headed by prior mortgage industry professionals suddenly popped up.
-These companies do not have nearly the experience or the relationships that lead to your best settlement deals.
+With the crash of the sub-prime mortgage industry, many new debt settlement companies headed by prior mortgage industry professionals began to pop up.
+These newer debt settlement companies do not have nearly the experience or the relationships that lead to your best settlement deals.
 Look for companies who have been around long enough to amass a solid settlement track record.
-For example, New Era has been settling debts since 1999, and we’ve settled more than $250,000,000 in debt for our clients.
+For example, New Era has been settling debts since 1999, and we’ve settled more than $275,000,000 in debt for our clients.